-Figure 5: Age distribution of loblolly pine stands on Pocomoke State Forest (2018)
+Figure 5: Age distribution of loblolly pine stands on Pocomoke State Forest (2021)

 Figure 5 shows a modest acreage of loblolly pine in the age classes that might be available for a final harvest in the next 15 years.
-First thinning of pine plantations is usually scheduled around age 15 to 25, there are many acres eligible for thinning now, and that area will increase in the near future.
+First thinning of pine plantations is usually scheduled around age 15 to 25, there are many acres eligible for thinning now.
 For stands selected for longer rotations, second thinning will generally occur in the 35 to 50 year age range, and these operations will increase significantly over the next decade.